emaesen/aws-lambda-resize-images/README.md

 ### Test whether lambda can be reached with the adminuser
-`aws lambda list-functions --profile adminuse`
+`aws lambda list-functions --profile adminuser`

 ### Create a zip file